Ramón Vázquez: Managing and coaching career

 After retiring as an active player, Vázquez was recruited as a minor league instructor by the Houston Astros.
 During the 2014 season, he served as the hitting coach of the Rookie-class Gulf Coast League Astros.
 The following season, Vázquez served as an infield development specialist for the Lancaster JetHawks in the Class A-Advanced California League.

 On November 19, 2015, Vázquez was named interim manager of the Cangrejeros de Santurce of the Liga de Béisbol Profesional Roberto Clemente (Puerto Rican Winter League), replacing Pedro López in the office.
 Despite being the defending champions, the team had stalled and was last in the standings with a record of 4–10 when he took charge of it.
 Under Vázquez, the Cangrejeros made a comeback and were able to classify to the postseason in second place, guaranteeing him the office for the rest of the season.
 There, the team was paired against the Criollos de Caguas in the semifinals, winning a series of close games to advance.
 In the finals, Vázquez managed the team to its second consecutive championship, defeating the Indios de Mayagüez despite falling behind early in the series.
 Ultimately, Santurce managed to clinch the series by picking up the first visitor win of the series, allowing them to play a decisive outing in their home field, the Hiram Bithorn Stadium.

 In 2016, Vázquez returned to the Lancaster JetHawks as their manager for their 20th anniversary season.
 In 2017, he joined the San Diego Padres as a coach, working primarily with infielders.

 In 2018, Vázquez joined the Boston Red Sox as a uniformed member of the coaching staff, under manager Alex Cora.
 During their playing days, Vázquez and Cora had been traded for each other in 2005.
 Through the 2020 season, Vázquez coordinated statistical analysis and advanced scouting data.
 On November 20, 2020, his role was updated to that of quality control coach / interpreter.
-In the first-half of August 2021, Vázquez filled in as Boston's first base coach for several games, following the quarantining of regular first base coach Tom Goodwin, who was deemed to be a close contact with bench coach Will Venable after the latter had a positive COVID-19 test.
+In the first half of August 2021, Vázquez filled in as Boston's first base coach for several games, following the quarantining of regular first base coach Tom Goodwin, who was deemed to be a close contact with bench coach Will Venable after the latter had a positive COVID-19 test.
 On August 30, Vázquez himself tested positive.
 Near the end of September, Vázquez took over as Boston's first base coach in preparation for the playoffs, as MLB mandated that only COVID-vaccinated staff would be allowed in dugouts and on the field during the 2021 postseason, and Boston's regular first base coach (Goodwin) was not in compliance.

 In December 2021, Vázquez was named the first base coach of the Red Sox.
 On November 29, 2022, Vazquez was named the bench coach of the Red Sox.

+On May 19, 2025, Vázquez recorded his first win as a manager when he filled in for Alex Cora (who was away for his daughter's graduation) in a 3−1 win over the New York Mets.